houseofback/aws-serverless-workshops/WebApplication/4_RESTfulAPIs/README.md

 <details>
 <summary><strong>Step-by-step instructions (expand for details)</strong></summary><p>

-If you completed module 2 manually, you can edit the `config.js` file you have saved locally.
-If you used the AWS CloudFormation template, you must first download the `config.js` file from your S3 bucket.
-To do so, visit `/js/config.js` under the base URL for your website and choose **File**, then choose **Save Page As** from your browser.
+ Edit the `config.js` file you have saved locally from module 2.

 1. Open the config.js file in a text editor.